openhab/openhab-addons/addons/binding/org.openhab.binding.modbus/README.md

 The binding can act as

-* Modbus TCP Client (that is, as modbus master), querying data from Modbus TCP servers (that is, modbus slaves).
+* Modbus TCP Client (that is, as modbus master), querying data from Modbus TCP servers (that is, modbus slaves)
 * Modbus serial master, querying data from modbus serial slaves

 The Modbus binding polls the slave data with an configurable poll period. openHAB commands are translated to write requests.